Climate change could damage thousands of U.S. bridges, engineers say | Gephardt Daily

 Almost 615,000 bridges exist in the United States, and almost 40 percent of them are 50 years old or older.
 Bearings and expansion joints get clogged with dirt, grit and salt, engineer Herrmann said.
 Engineers designing bridges now cover the joints, allow for expansion in the bridge’s support or use a design that doesn’t collect debris.

-If temperatures in the United States rise by even 1.8 degrees Fahrenheit, clogged expansion joints will put added stress on these bridges in some parts of the country where they already are at the end of their useful life, Mahmoud said.
+If temperatures in the United States rise by even 1.8 degrees Fahrenheit, clogged expansion joints will put added stress on these bridges in some parts of the country that are at the end of their useful life, Mahmoud said.

 Fixing bridge structural failures increases commuter time and can cause social and economic losses when bridges are closed for significant repairs.